madhulathachavali/Differential-Gene-Expression-Analysis-of-Plant-Samples/README.md

 ## Prerequisites

-To run this analysis, you will need:

 - **R** (version 4.0 or higher)
 - **DESeq2** package
 - **ggplot2** package for visualization
 - **pheatmap** package for heatmap generation

-You can install the necessary R packages using the following commands:
+install the necessary R packages using the following commands:

 ```r
 install.packages("DESeq2")